 The rules around installing a pool

 You'll need to get a building consent if you want to install or build a pool.
-This is because installing a pool fence is considered building work under the Building Act 2004.
+This is because installing a pool barrier (fence) is considered building work under the Building Act 2004.

 When you apply for a building consent via Objective Build, you’ll need to provide: